FTP SOFTWARE DETAILS

 FTP site User Name: Your Web Host Pro cPanel username (sent in your welcome email and is the same as your cPanel)

-FTP site Password: Your Web Host Pro cPanel password (you chose this when singing up and is the same as your cPanel)
+FTP site Password: Your Web Host Pro cPanel password (you chose this when signing up and is the same as your cPanel)

 FTP site Port Connection: 21